Skip to content

 links:

-How does clabernetes layout this link when the lab nodes srl1 and srl2 can be scheduled on different worker nodes?
+How does clabernetes lays out this link?
 Well, clabernetes takes the original link definition as provided by a user and transforms it into a set of point-to-point VXLAN tunnels4 that stitch the nodes together.

 Two nodes appear to be connected to each other as if they were connected with a veth pair.
 We can check that LLDP neighbors are discovered on either other side of the link: